 Desktop alternatives like Linux can be appealing but present significant technical challenges.
 At the same time, heavily restricted mobile operating systems like iOS can’t offer the control generally needed to provide the best experience to customers and end users.

 But that’s where Android (and the Android Open Source Project, AOSP) differs.
 It’s flexible, adapting to nearly any need and use case.
 You can, for example, control system updates to integrate new features and improve security.
 Similarly, because Android is open source and exceptionally well supported, many devices can be maintained for a much longer period, increasing lifespan (and reducing costs).
 Some versions of Android can even run on x86 hardware, so older machines that have reached their end of life no longer need to be discarded in the name of security or new features.

 With the wide range of free and commercial Android apps available, the incredible amount of customization it enables, and the accessibility it provides for users and developers, you have a winning recipe for a dedicated Android enterprise device fleet regardless of your specific needs.

 We’re the Android specialists for dedicated devices

 Now that we’ve established what a dedicated device is, their requirements for optimal functionality, and why Android is the best platform to build them on, let’s talk about how you get there.
 Esper helps organizations build, deploy, and manage dedicated Android devices.
-It’s what we do.
+Dedicated device management is what we do.

 Whether you need an agile, upgradable point of sale system, a network of self-ordering restaurant kiosks, or portable logistics devices to manage inventory, we can help.
 Whatever your use case may be, Esper can help guide and enhance your dedicated device strategy with our rich set of APIs, SDKs, custom operating system, and other tools.